43 Geography Trivia Questions [With Answers]

 Answer: 13.
 Twelve months of 30 days each, plus Pagume, a short 13th month of 5 or 6 days.

 Why it trips people: Grow up with a 12-month calendar and the number 13 just sounds invented.
-There’s a second surprise here too.
-The Ethiopian calendar runs 7 to 8 years behind the Gregorian one, so right now it’s roughly 2018 in Ethiopia.
+There is a second surprise here too.
+The Ethiopian calendar runs 7 to 8 years behind the Gregorian one, so as of August 2026 it is still 2018 in Ethiopia, with 2019 arriving in September.

 7. How many landlocked countries are in South America?
 (Medium)